 1. Internal and External examiners

-All assessments for courses and modules leading to a University award must involve both one or more internal examiners and one or more independent external examiners.
+All assessments for programmes and modules leading to a University award must involve both one or more internal examiners and one or more independent external examiners.
 In addition, all members of academic staff will act as internal examiners in the subjects in their School.

 The School has a duty to ensure that any individuals acting as internal examiners who are not academic staff of the University, are fully briefed and have relevant experience and sufficient knowledge of their subject area to assess students' knowledge and skills (see Policy on Occasional Teachers).